Astros’ Valdez goes 8, beats Red Sox 9-1 for 3-2 ALCS lead

 UP NEXT

-The teams take Thursday off before resuming with Game 6 on Friday night in Houston.
-Nathan Eovaldi, who won Game 2 but came on in relief and lost in Game 4, will start for Boston.
-Houston manager Dusty Baker has not identified a potential starter.
+Nathan Eovaldi, who won Game 2 but came on in relief and lost in Game 4, will start Friday for Boston.
+Baker said he had not decided on a starter.